How to Repair a Chipped Windshield – The Easy Way

 - Prepare the resin as described by the manufacturer of the kit and pump it into the pedestal with the syringe.

 - Let the resin dry for the duration specified by the manufacturer.

-- Take the pedestal off and clean off any of the residual resin that might have seeped out.
+- Take the pedestal off and clean any of the residual resin that might have seeped out.

-- Clean the area with rubbing alcohol and the chip will be gone forever.
+- Clean the area with rubbing alcohol.

-- NOTE: In case any of the steps differ from the ones given on the instructions that came with the windshield chip repair kit, follow the instructions on the kit over the ones given here.
+- NOTE: In case any of these steps differ from the ones given on the instructions that came with the windshield chip repair kit, follow the instructions on the kit over the ones given here.

 That’s how you repair a chipped windshield at home.
 Look, the process is simple and easy as we told you.
 Now let’s address any doubts that you might have on the matter to make sure you know everything there is to know about this matter.